Act-On Announces Act-On InSite, New GenAI Web Agent

 Not this:

 Remember that example above, with the three pie charts showing changes over time?
-That’s not a good time to use pie charts.
+That goes again pie chart best practices as it’s not the right time to use them.
 Because even one pie is hard to read, lining up a row of them for people to compare makes things even worse.
 If you want to compare two sets of data like that, use a stacked bar chart like this:

 In the example above, the purple slice looks larger than the dark blue slice in the back, but maybe they’re the same size, due to the foreshortening of the blue slice.
 The angles are hard to measure, too.